What Is Nurses Week? Learn the History of National Nurses Week and How to Celebrate

 - Nurses and non-nurses can celebrate National Nurses Week by supporting the self-care, recognition, professional development, and community engagement of nurses nationwide.

 Nurses Week is a time to honor, recognize, and appreciate nurses for all they do.
-Discover the history of National Nurses Week and ways to celebrate.
+Discover the history of National Nurses Week and ways you can celebrate.

 The History of National Nurses Week

-National Nurses Week, celebrated annually May 6 through 12, was designated to recognize the contributions nurses make to communities.
+National Nurses Week, celebrated annually May 6-12, was designated to recognize the contributions nurses make to communities.
 May 6 is National Nurses Day, and May 12 is the birthday of Florence Nightingale, the founder of modern nursing.

-The historical effort to establish national recognition for nurses was a collective one that extended over the course of 40 years.
+The effort to establish national recognition for nurses was a collective initiative that extended over four decades.

 ― The Struggle

-In 1953, Dorothy Sutherland of the U.S. Department of Health, Education and Welfare proposed a Nurse Day to the White House, but the proclamation was never made.
+In 1953, Dorothy Sutherland of the federal department then known as the U.S. Department of Health, Education and Welfare, proposed a Nurse Day to the White House, but a proclamation was never issued.

 In 1954, a week in October was designated as National Nurses Week to mark the 100-year anniversary of Florence Nightingale’s mission to help troops in the Crimean War.
 Two years later, a bill was proposed to make the week an annual celebration.
 But it remained inactive.

-In 1972, a proposal was made for a National Registered Nurse Day; it was not proclaimed.
+In 1972, a proposal was made for a National Registered Nurse Day, but it was never made official.

 ― The Persistent Fight